Teaching

 Supervision of Bachelor’s and Master’s Theses

-I have supervised 24 bachelor’s theses and 6 master’s theses to date, covering topics in experimental economics, health economics, political economy, and market design.
+I have supervised 26 bachelor’s theses and 6 master’s theses to date, covering topics in experimental economics, machine learning, health economics, political economy, and market design.